algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Technical.md

 <!-- Specifications for sound effects, music, voiceovers, etc. This includes sound quality, file format, audio channels, etc. -->

-- **Sound Effects**: We will use sound effects for the game's UI, the game's menus, the game's towers, the game's enemies, the game's projectiles, the game's explosions, the game's upgrades, the game's bonuses, the game's win/lose conditions, the game's rewards, etc.
+- **Sound Effects**: We will use sound effects for the game's menus (when a button is clicked), the game's towers (when you build them), the game's enemies (when they reach the vault), the game's projectiles, the game's upgrades, the game's win/lose conditions, the game's rewards, etc.
 - **Music**: We will use music for the game's menus, the game's UI, the game's levels, the game's win/lose conditions, the game's rewards, etc.
 - **Voiceovers**: We will probably not use voiceovers in the game.